DonovanZhu/SoftRobot_Flexipod/README.md

     $ sudo make install

 `MSGPACK_CXX[11|17]` flags are not affected to installing files.
 Just switching test cases.
 All files are installed in every settings.

-In Linux OS, such as Ubuntu 18.04, simply type the following command:

-    sudo apt-get install libmsgpack*

 ### Known Issues when Cmake library
 Could NOT find GTest: